castastrophe/glob-concat-cli/README.md

 - `onlyDirectories` (this is always set to `false` because this utility is meant to concatenate files)
 - `stats`
 - `objectMode`

+## Contributing

+Contributions are welcome!
+Please open an [issue](https://github.com/castastrophe/glob-concat-cli/issues/new) or submit a pull request.

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This means you can use this however you like as long as you provide attribution back to this one.
+It's nice to share but it's also nice to get credit for your work. 😉

+## Funding ☕️

+I am gainfully employed at the moment, however, if you find this plugin useful and would like to buy me a coffee/beer as a small thank you, I would greatly appreciate it!
+Funding links are available in the GitHub UI for this repo.